 While Wilson proclaimed the album was one hundred times better than Pacific Ocean Blue, I find it weaker, lacking standouts like ‘River Song’ and ‘Time’, and the released version is an hour of music, not yet shaped into a forty minute album.
 ‘Love Surrounds Me’ is one of the stronger songs, and was used on The Beach Boys’ 1979 L.A.
 (Light Album), although the version here is rawer and more effective.
 Another interesting curiosity is ‘Holy Man’ – Wilson never completed his vocals, so Foo Fighters drummer Taylor Hawkins, who has a remarkably similar voice, contributed vocals.
 It’s one of the stronger pieces here, and it’s a shame it’s only on the Pacific Ocean Blue deluxe version, not on the standalone LP.

-Bambu isn’t as strong as Pacific Ocean Blue – it’s not a fully finished album, and it doesn’t have as many standout tracks.
+Bambu isn’t as strong as Pacific Ocean Blue – it’s not fully realised, and it doesn’t have as many standout tracks.
 But in a discography as small as Dennis Wilson’s, it’s well worth hearing.